 The test used a rapid serial visual presentation (RSVP) procedure, with each list followed by a yes-no recognition trial.
 Each trial began with a fixation cross lasting between 400 to 600 ms. Then, three different symbols were sequentially presented for 500 ms each followed by a 500 ms mask, as shown in Figure 2.
 We used a set of 90 unique symbols taken from the Brussels Artificial Character Sets (Vidal, Content, & Chetail, 2017), which are a set of standardized characters that emulate features of various languages without being identifiable to participants.
 Within each trial, characters were randomly sampled without replacement from the total stimulus set, but symbols could be repeated between trials.
 Characters were mostly presented in black but, on some trials, one character was presented in red or green.
 We refer to these items as high-value items and low-value items, corresponding to their reward association from the training phase, but it should be noted that participants did not receive any rewards in this phase, so the value color had no bearing on the task.
 Participants were then shown a test item with a prompt to identify the item as old, meaning it was previously shown in the list, or new, meaning it was not shown in the list.
 Test items were always displayed in black regardless of whether the item was rendered in color during its initial presentation.

 To maximize the number of critical trials, we adjusted the number of old vs. new trials and the number of colored to non-colored trials.
-There were 120 old trials to 80 new trials.
+There were 120 old trials and 80 new trials.
 Of the new trials, 20 lists had no color, 30 had the high-reward color (10 for each of the three serial positions) and 30 had the low-reward color.
 For the old trials, 30 had no color, 45 had the high-reward color (15 in each of the three serial positions) and 45 had the low-reward color.
 For each condition, old targets were equally distributed in across the three serial positions.

 After the three to-be-remembered items were presented, a test item was presented for 2500 ms or until participant response.
 Participants were prompted to press “Z” if the test item was an old item previously presented in the list or “M” if the test item was a new item that was not presented in the list.
 After each response, feedback was displayed for 1500 ms with “Correct” for correct responses or “Miss” for wrong or late responses.
 However, unlike the training phase, participants did not receive any points.
 The color of list items was no longer relevant in this phase.

-Participants completed 10 practice trials with the option to repeat before moving to the experimental trials.
+Participants completed 10 practice trials with the option to repeat a practice set before moving to the experimental trials.
+The practice set contained only black characters.
 Participants completed 200 experimental trials divided in 4 blocks.
 Between blocks, participants were given a 30-second break screen that reported overall accuracy.

 Results